|Title:||Joel E. Smilow, Class of 1954 Head Coach|

 - 2011: Myra Trivellas

-Phillips posted a 93-24 record (.795) in her six seasons at F&M, making her the school's all-time leader in both wins and winning percentage.
-That winning percentage put her third among active Division III head coaches at the end of her final season.
+Phillips posted a 93-24 record (.795) in her six seasons at F&M, making her the school's all-time leader in wins.
 Phillips also coached 18 individual IWLCA All-Americans and six of F&M's top 10 all-time leading scorers in her tenure.

 A 1980 Franklin & Marshall graduate, Phillips revitalized the F&M program in her six seasons in Lancaster.
 She took over a team that had gone 8-7 in 2002 and led the Diplomats to a 14-5 record and ECAC Championship in 2003.
 The team won another ECAC Championship in 2005, then made the NCAA Division III Elite Eight in 2006.